Ethra8/history_beyond_myth/README.md

 ### GITHUB ISSUES
 This website has been coded mostly by fixing the upcoming defects I encountered on the go.
 Nevertheless, I have created some *Github Issues* lately, as to reflect the kind of bugs that come up on a daily basis, and how I solved them:
+- DEFECT: Hover on <a> styled as button just works on text, not on whole element. (bug)
-- DEFECT: Figcaption do not adapt size as img changes in screens smaller than 576px
+- DEFECT: Figcaption do not adapt size as img changes in screens smaller than 576px. (bug)
-- DEFECT: Images sizing much too big, not seamless
+- DEFECT: Images sizing much too big, not seamless. (bug)
-- DEFECT: Media icons on footer do not display seamlessly in screens less than 320px
+- DEFECT: Media icons on footer do not display seamlessly in screens less than 320px. (bug)
-- DEFECT: Screen smaller than 283px , h1 span exceeding screen width
+- DEFECT: Screen smaller than 283px , h1 span exceeding screen width. (bug)
-- DEFECT: display in screens less than 274px, content overflows screen
+- DEFECT: display in screens less than 274px, content overflows screen. (bug)

 ### LIGHTHOUSE REPORTS
 This feature from *Chrome Dev tools* has been used to track defects.
 Lighthouse Reports by page: